Salbutamol inhalation products - supply shortage

 Salbutamol inhalation products are taken using an inhaler (which releases the medicine in puffs) or a nebuliser (which sprays a fine mist of the medicine).

-The shortages may affect the following Member States: Austria, Belgium Bulgaria, Cyprus, Denmark, Finland, France, Germany, Hungary, Iceland, Italy, Latvia, Netherlands, Poland, Slovakia, Slovenia, Spain and Sweden.
+The shortages may affect the following Member States: Austria, Belgium, Bulgaria, Cyprus, Denmark, France, Germany, Hungary, Iceland, Ireland, Italy, Latvia, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia and Sweden.

-For up-to-date information about the status of a medicine shortage in a particular EU/EEA countries, consult the national shortage register or contact the national competent authority.
+For up-to-date information about the status of a medicine shortage in a particular EU/EEA country, consult the national shortage register or contact the national competent authority.